Marthyboo/Disabling-OptimusNVIDIA/README.md

 # Disabling-OptimusNVIDIA
 How To Disable Optimus

-# 1.
+# First Method.
 HardWare Method, Download the file in releases and run it
 - You'll have to run it as an admin in order for it to work
 - No Guarantee this method would work, But it Worked for me
 - The tool looks for the registry key in two possible locations on your computer